Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 19, 1932, Image 2

 women’s clothes.
 They had finish-

-suggest going back for another
+suggest going back for

 Sabra, he reflected pleasantly, could

-ride with him-—when the thought of
+ride with him—when the thought of

 home brought up the thought of